|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Cooking in a crock-pot is an easy way to prepare food with fantastic flavors while having your hands free to create other dishes or simply to get on with your day.
-Chilis are a classic slow-cooked meal, but most recipes are hearty, caloric, and filled with fats from bacon, oils, or added dairy products used as toppings like cheese or cream.
-While those are delicious and filling, they can be problematic if you keep an eye on your caloric intake or simply want a hearty dish that won't weigh you down.
-Our recipe for chili makes around 6 300-calorie bowls and can be cooked either on high or low, depending on your time-frame and needs.
+Cooking in a crock pot is an easy way to prepare food with fantastic flavors while having your hands free to create other dishes or simply to get on with your day.
+Chilis are a classic slow-cooked meal, but most recipes are hearty, high in calories, and filled with fats from bacon, oils, or added dairy products used as toppings like cheese or cream.
+While those are delicious and filling, they can be problematic if you are keeping an eye on your caloric intake or simply want a hearty dish that won't weigh you down.
+Our recipe for chili makes around six 300-calorie bowls and can be cooked either on high or low, depending on your time frame and needs.

 After just a few minutes of easy preparation, cover, and let simmer.
 Perfect for family and budget-friendly meals, this chili is nutritious and packed with fiber and protein: just the pound of lean beef adds a whopping 85 grams of protein to the dish, while the beans add around 37 grams per can.
 Choose ground turkey or chicken for a different flavor profile, or skip the meat for a vegetarian alternative.
 Use low-sodium and unseasoned beans so you can adjust the seasoning to your palate.

 3/4 cup red bell pepper (chopped)

 1 (15-ounce) can red beans (drained)